Homemade Pumpkin Spice Syrup

 Collage showing how to make homemade pumpkin spice syrup

-How to make Pumpkin Spice Syrup
+How to make this homemade Pumpkin Spice Syrup recipe

 Mix the water and sugar together in a small saucepan.
 We are making a homemade simple syrup here.